sybrew/the-seo-framework/readme.txt

 	* When clicking on the character counter subsequently, the AJAX loader will now reappear correctly.
 	* Addressed an issue where when you double-clicked on the title prefix on an RTL-based site that causes selection of the title to fail.
 	* The title input fields no longer trim the visual outline on input-focus when using WP 5.3 or later.
-	* You can now set a lone `0` as the (meta, Open Graph, Twitter) post title and description.
+	* You can now store a lone `0` as the (meta, Open Graph, Twitter) post title and description.
 		* This was already possible for terms.
+		* Don't count on it being useful, or supported throughout the system--you'll find it being transformed to "Untitled" on some parts.
+You'll also see false-negative reports when using a lone `0` as input.
+			* This is an intermediate step towards perfect consistency.
+			* We've considered making it seamless, but since this is a bad title/description, it's not worth the tradeoff for smelly, unmaintainable code.
+			* See PHPdoc @ `the_seo_framework()->set_and_strlen()`.
 	* The Homepage SEO Settings question mark is now alligned correctly when using WP 5.5 or later.
 * **Other:**
 	* We improved plugin loading time by removing (another) class from the stack.